Innovation

 File size: 722.4KB

-Salmonella is a pathogenic bacterium capable of causing diseases in both humans and animals, and it ranks among the most common foodborne bacteria.
-Salmonella present in soil can contaminate plants like vegetables, subsequently entering the human body and triggering foodborne illnesses.
-However, due to the complex nature of soil and interference from other microorganisms, rapidly identifying whether soil has been contaminated with Salmonella remains a significant challenge. **Objective:** To develop a rapid and highly sensitive real-time recombinase-aided amplification (RT-RAA) method for detecting Salmonella in soil samples. **Methods:** Specific primers and probes targeting the invA gene sequence of Salmonella were designed to construct a recombinant plasmid containing the invA gene fragment for testing.
-The sensitivity of the RT-RAA method was evaluated using this plasmid.
-Additionally, the specificity of the method was assessed by employing genomic DNA templates from Salmonella, Escherichia coli, Shigella flexneri, and Staphylococcus aureus.
-Finally, the RT-RAA method was applied to detect Salmonella in soil samples collected from tomato and ginger plants, with results further validated using conventional plate culture methods. **Results:** The RT-RAA method successfully detected the invA gene fragment in the recombinant plasmid within 20 minutes at 39°C, achieving a detection limit as low as 10 plasmid copies per reaction.
-Importantly, no cross-reactivity was observed with Escherichia coli, Shigella flexneri, or Staphylococcus aureus.
-Soil sample analysis revealed that the tomato soil was indeed contaminated with Salmonella, while the ginger soil remained free of the pathogen—results that perfectly aligned with those obtained via plate culture. **Conclusion:** The RT-RAA method demonstrates high sensitivity and strong specificity, making it an effective tool for the rapid detection of Salmonella contamination in soil samples.
+Salmonella is a pathogenic bacterium that can cause diseases in both humans and animals, and it is one of the most common foodborne bacteria.
+Salmonella present in soil can enter the human body through vegetables and other plants, leading to food poisoning.
+However, due to the complex nature of soil and interference from other microorganisms, rapidly identifying whether soil is contaminated with Salmonella remains a significant challenge.
+[Objective] To develop a rapid and sensitive real-time recombinase-aided amplification (RT-RAA) method for the detection of Salmonella in soil.
+[Methods] Specific primers and probes were designed targeting the invA gene sequence of Salmonella, and a recombinant plasmid containing the invA gene fragment to be tested was constructed.
+The sensitivity of the RT-RAA method was evaluated using this recombinant plasmid.
+The specificity of the RT-RAA method was assessed by using genomic DNA from Salmonella, Escherichia coli, Shigella flexneri, and Staphylococcus aureus as templates.
+The RT-RAA method was applied to detect Salmonella in soil samples from tomato and ginger fields, and the results were validated using conventional plate culture methods.
+[Results] The RT-RAA method can detect the invA gene fragment in recombinant plasmids, yielding results within 20 minutes at 39°C. The minimum detection limit was 10 plasmid copies per reaction, and no cross-reactivity was observed with Escherichia coli, Shigella flexneri, or Staphylococcus aureus.
+RT-RAA detection of soil DNA samples revealed that the tomato soil was contaminated with Salmonella, whereas the ginger soil was not, consistent with the results obtained by plate culture.
+[Conclusion] The RT-RAA method exhibits high sensitivity and strong specificity, making it suitable for the rapid detection of Salmonella contamination in soil.